Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Methodology

+In fact, we can use the pre-defined metric value as a self-supervised signal to guide the training of the scoring network.
+We suppose that the metric function has the ability to assign different reference scores to the obvious-normal and obvious-abnormal data.
+The scoring network assigns anomaly scores to data representations learned by the representation learner and guides anomaly score distribution based on the reference scores.
+Note that the reference scores are calculated by the pre-defined metric function to prejudge the normal and abnormal samples with obvious differences, while the anomaly scores are learned by the network and used to finally evaluate the abnormalities of all samples.
+The scoring network is expected to guide the anomaly score distribution of the obvious data first based on the reference scores, and then gradually try to guide the non-obvious data in the transition field based on the information learned from obvious data.

 To achieve this, we propose a scoring network with a score-guided regularization to learn and enlarge the anomaly score disparity and to enhance the capability of the representation learner, as shown in Figure~\ref{fig:framework}.
-Supposing $\boldsymbol{z}$ is the representation of a data sample in the latent space, the scoring network is devised to take $\boldsymbol{z}$ as input and output an anomaly score in an end-to-end manner.
+Supposing $\boldsymbol{z}$ is the representation of a data sample in the latent space, the scoring network is devised to take $\boldsymbol{z}$ as input and outputs an anomaly score in an end-to-end manner.
 As expected to assign smaller anomaly scores to obvious-normal samples and larger scores to obvious-abnormal samples, the regularization function $L_{\rm{SE}}$ can be defined as follows:

-where $f(\cdot)$ is the aforementioned discrimination function, $s$ is the learned anomaly score, and $\lambda_a$ is a weight parameter to adjust the effect of score guidance for anomalies. $\epsilon_1$ and $\epsilon_2$ are thresholds to divide obvious-normal and obvious-abnormal fields, as shown in Figure~\ref{fig:illustration}.
+where the reference score $f$ is calculated from the aforementioned discrimination function $f(\cdot)$, $s$ is the learned anomaly score, and $\lambda_a$ is a weight hyperparameter to adjust the effect of score guidance for anomalies. $\epsilon_1$ and $\epsilon_2$ are thresholds to split the data space into obvious-normal and obvious-abnormal fields, as shown in Figure~\ref{fig:illustration}.
 As the training progresses, the anomaly scores of obvious-normal samples are expected to be zero and the scores of obvious-abnormal samples are expected to be large than value $a$.
 However, the selection of the two thresholds is difficult in unsupervised settings.
 Considering that most samples in a dataset are normal, we apply only one threshold $\epsilon$ to divide the obvious-normal field and the suspected abnormal field.
 Then the regularization function $L_{\rm{SE}}$ is revised as follows:

-We set a very small positive value $\mu_0$ approaching zero to be the target anomaly scores for the obvious-normal data, due to that the zero scores will force most weights of the scoring network to be $0$.
-Although the normal data in the transition field is regarded as the suspected abnormal data, they will be gradually separated from the abnormal data with the knowledge learned from the obvious-normal data.
-From another perspective, the regularization function can be rewritten as follows: